-- 6. MIE specialisation comprises 3 courses, 1 project and 1 master thesis, with a total study load of 72 EC in either instrumentation imaging engineering or molecular imaging engineering. - Each student chooses one MIE specialisation.
-They declare the specialisation before the end of the first semester of registration in the programme.
-At least the second project and the master thesis have to be on a topic fitting in the student's specialisation.
-These require prior approval
+- 1. MIE specialisation comprises 3 courses, 1 project and 1 master thesis, with a total study load of 72 EC in either instrumentation imaging engineering or molecular imaging engineering. - 2.
+Each student chooses one MIE specialisation.
+They declare the specialisation 10 days before the end of the first semester of registration in the programme.
+In addition to specialization courses, the second project and the master thesis have to be on a topic fitting in the student's specialisation.
+These require prior approval.